 Your sales and marketing campaigns can be managed from a single user interface with the help of campaign management tools.
 You will be also able to keep track of the campaign’s return on investment, planning, analytics, and more.

-The term "mobile CRM" refers to a version of CRM software that is specifically tailored for use on a mobile device or small screens.
+The term “Mobile CRM” refers to a version of CRM software that is specifically tailored for use on a mobile device or small screens.
 For example, contact management, lead management, and reporting/dashboards are all included in a mobile CRM system.
 As a result, the most recent data is always available on a mobile CRM.

 Many CRM systems provide for customization in the most basic areas, such as the ability to add new contact fields, select which information appears on your dashboard, and build custom reports.
 Plugins, extensions, and other add-ons can all be used to further modify your software.

 Employee activity and performance can be easily tracked with CRM software.
 Allow employees to keep track of their own hours, tasks, and meetings as well as their sales numbers and goals with the use of software that offers them their own accounts.
+For example, in Orderry, employees can work on tasks assigned to them, process jobs on smartphones, and check their payroll information on individual balances.
+Employee accounts are included in each subscription plan so that users can work in the system together with their teams from day one.

 Supervisors and senior management should also have access to dashboards that show individual employee goals, accomplished tasks, and other productivity metrics.
 Using this information, managers may establish incentives and praise outstanding employees while identifying those who are failing and addressing areas for improvement.